javierbrea/eslint-plugin-boundaries/packages/elements/README.md

 Notes:

 - `dependency.source` is the raw import/export source string from code.
-- `dependency.baseSource` is the normalized module base for external/core dependencies.
+- `dependency.module` is the normalized module base for external/core dependencies.
 - `dependency.relationship.to` describes how `to` relates to `from`.
 - `dependency.relationship.from` is the inverse perspective.
 - For unknown/ignored scenarios, some values can be `null`.